demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-update-ml-exclusion

 ***
 Updates an ML exclusion.
-At least one argument is required in addition to the ID argument.
+At least one argument is required in addition to the id argument.

 #### Base Command